How to Get More Out of Your Air Intake System on Turbo Cars: Upgraded Turbo Inlet Hoses

 Aftermarket Turbo Inlet Hoses

 Not all aftermarket TIHs are created equally.
 Cheap turbo inlets are very prone to collapse.
-As a result, like many other upgrades in the automotive world, you get what you pay for.
+As a result, like many other upgrades and car mods in the automotive world, you get what you pay for.
 Even if a TIH is advertised as 4-ply doesn’t mean the ply density, weave, ply material or type, silicone layer thickness and grade are going to be on par with what you’d get from a quality product.
 COBB turbo inlet hoses are made exceptionally well and will not collapse even when used with the highest horsepower builds.

 COBB Turbo Inlet Hose